 We are happy you stopped by to visit our website.
 We realize that if you are planning to visit Good Shepherd on a Sunday morning, you may have some questions.
 Here is a list of some frequently asked questions that may be helpful for you.
 If you have a question that is not answered on this page, please don’t hesitate to contact us.

-Worship at Good Shepherd on Sunday mornings, during the Covid 19 pandemic, is at 10 am.
-Our live-stream begins at 9:50 am.
-Sunday School for children is at 9 am from September through June and is offered in-person or through Zoom.
+Worship at Good Shepherd on Sunday mornings is at 10 am.
+Our live-stream begins at 9:55 am on YouTube.
+Sunday School for children is at 9 am from September through May.

 We encourage you to come as you are.
 You may see some people wearing coats and ties, while others will wear shorts and tee shirts.